The esports industry has certainly come a long way in the last twenty years.

 When people talk about a career in esport, they are usually referring to the players themselves.

 This is no surprise, yet much like the world of professional football or international F1 racing, there are thousands of people (and thousands of jobs) that all contribute to that sporting industry’s success.

 The players are the most obvious part of this puzzle, yet their career path is relatively straightforward.

 Performing well in competitive modes and free tournaments will often lead to the best and most consistent players being recruited by esports organisations.

-In the UK we don’t share this sports scholarship tradition (at least to the same scale), however there are still opportunities to earn further education within esport.
+In the UK we don’t share this sports scholarship tradition (at least to the same scale), however, there are still opportunities to earn further education within esports.
 For example, Roehampton University recently awarded a £1500 esports scholarship in the UK.

 Getting into the game.

 When it comes to getting into the esports industry in a supporting role (i.e. not as a professional player) things seem to get more difficult.
 Although there are many jobs and skills that are actively required, esports is a very competitive industry to work in.

 Some job postings receive hundreds of applications hours after going live, just for a chance to work in the industry.

 One way into the esports industry is through the esports organisations themselves.
 These companies vary in size and financial backing, but many have the support of much larger sporting organisations and brands and can afford to hire and train people with a passion and talent for video game entertainment.